-You are being asked to participate in this research study of ondansetron because you have Parkinson's and are experiencing visual hallucinations - seeing things that are not there.
-You have been given this information sheet because you or the person who cares for you. have expressed an interest in the study.
+You are being asked to participate in this research study of ondansetron because you have Parkinson's disease or Lewy Body Dementia and are experiencing visual hallucinations - seeing things that are not there.
+You have been given this information sheet because you or the person who cares for you, have expressed an interest in the study.

-The study will recruit 216 people over the age of 18 years with Parkinson's who are experiencing visual hallucinations at least weekly, which are not due to an underlying infection, and have not responded to altering or reducing Parkinson's medication.
+The study will recruit 306 people over the age of 18 years with Parkinson's disease or Lewy Body Dementia who are experiencing visual hallucinations at least weekly, which are not due to an underlying infection, and have not responded to altering or reducing Parkinson's or Lewy Body Dementia medication.
 Recruitment will take place over 2 years in 20-25 NHS clinics.